 • salsa – Any salsa will work.
 I used a medium spiced, slightly chunky salsa but also love using mild salsas here!

-• taco seasoning – I love buying packets of vegetarian taco seasoning to make cooking dinner super quick and easy.
-If I’m doing a plant-based Whole 30, I always use Siete Foods Taco Seasoning.
-If you want to make your own homemade taco seasoning, try this Taco Seasoning by Gimme Some Oven!
+• taco seasoning – I love buying packets of vegetarian taco seasoning to make cooking dinner super quick and easy, but it's often more affordable to make your own Homemade Taco Seasoning!

 Step by Step Instructions